Mortgage Calculator

 Important Disclaimer

 • This calculator provides estimates only.
-Actual rates, terms, and costs vary by lender, credit profile, and market conditions.
+Actual rates, terms, and costs vary by lender, credit profile, property type, loan program (conventional, FHA, VA, USDA), and current market conditions.
+Interest rates quoted by lenders may include discount points that reduce the rate in exchange for upfront payment.

 Frequently Asked Questions About Mortgages

-Monthly mortgage payments are calculated using the amortization formula: M = P × [r(1+r)ⁿ] / [(1+r)ⁿ − 1], where M is the monthly payment, P is the principal (loan amount), r is the monthly interest rate (annual rate divided by 12), and n is the total number of monthly payments.
+Monthly mortgage payments are calculated using the amortization formula: M = P × [r(1+r)^n] / [(1+r)^n − 1], where M is the monthly payment, P is the principal (loan amount), r is the monthly interest rate (annual rate divided by 12), and n is the total number of monthly payments.
 For example, a $240,000 loan at 6.5% annual interest for 30 years (360 payments) results in a monthly payment of approximately $1,517.
-This formula ensures each payment covers both interest on the remaining balance and a portion of the principal.
+This formula ensures each payment covers both interest on the remaining balance and a portion of the principal, with the split shifting over time — early payments are interest-heavy while later payments are principal-heavy.
+The formula is mathematically derived from the present value of an annuity, and it is the same formula used in Excel's PMT() function, every bank's loan origination system, and the Consumer Financial Protection Bureau's mortgage tools.
+For adjustable-rate mortgages (ARMs), this calculation is performed for each adjustment period using the new rate, which is why ARM payments can change significantly after the initial fixed-rate period expires.
+Most modern lenders also offer an online pre-qualification tool that uses this same formula, allowing you to get an estimated payment before formally applying.
+However, pre-qualification is not binding and does not guarantee approval — only a full underwriting review can confirm your loan terms.

 Principal is the original amount you borrow to purchase your home, while interest is the cost your lender charges for lending you that money.
-In a standard amortizing mortgage, your monthly payment covers both, but the split changes over time.
-In the early years, most of your payment goes toward interest — for a 30-year loan at 6.5%, about 72% of your first payment is interest.
+In a standard amortizing mortgage, your monthly payment covers both, but the split changes dramatically over time through a process called amortization.
+In the early years, most of your payment goes toward interest — for a 30-year loan at 6.5%, about 72% of your first payment is interest ($1,300 of a $1,517 payment on a $240,000 loan).
 As you gradually pay down the principal, the interest portion decreases and more of each payment goes toward the principal.
-By the final years, nearly all of your payment reduces the principal.
+By year 15, the split is roughly 50/50, and by the final years, nearly all of your payment reduces the principal.
+This front-loaded interest structure means that making extra principal payments in the early years of your mortgage has a disproportionately large impact on total interest savings.
+An extra $200 per month applied to principal from day one on a $240,000 loan at 6.5% saves approximately $82,000 in interest and pays off the mortgage nearly 7 years early — equivalent to earning a guaranteed 6.5% return on that extra $200.

-Private Mortgage Insurance (PMI) is insurance that protects the lender if you default on your loan.
-It's required when your down payment is less than 20% of the home's purchase price.
-PMI typically costs between 0.5% and 1.5% of your loan amount per year, added to your monthly payment.
-You can request PMI removal when your loan balance reaches 78%–80% of the original home value, or when your home has appreciated enough that your equity exceeds 20%.
-Under federal law (Homeowners Protection Act), your lender must automatically cancel PMI when your balance reaches 78% of the original value.
+Private Mortgage Insurance (PMI) is insurance that protects the lender (not the borrower) if you default on your loan.
+It is required when your down payment is less than 20% of the home's purchase price on a conventional loan.
+PMI typically costs between 0.5% and 1.5% of your loan amount per year, added to your monthly payment — for a $300,000 loan, that is $1,500 to $4,500 per year ($125 to $375 per month).
+The exact cost depends on your credit score, down payment percentage, and loan program; borrowers with excellent credit (740+) typically pay rates at the lower end.
+You can request PMI removal when your loan balance reaches 80% of the original home value (based on the original purchase price or appraised value at closing), and under the Homeowners Protection Act of 1998, your lender must automatically cancel PMI when your balance reaches 78% of the original value, assuming you are current on payments.
+Some borrowers opt for lender-paid PMI (LPMI), where the lender pays the PMI in exchange for a slightly higher interest rate — this can be advantageous if you plan to stay in the home long enough for the cumulative interest cost to be less than traditional PMI payments.

 Related Calculators